Salima Hashmi: Bibliography

-Hashmi also authored a critically lauded book titled "Unveiling the Visible: Lives and Works of Women Artists of Pakistan" in 2001.
+Hashmi also authored a critically lauded book titled "Unveiling the Visible: Lives and Deeds of Women Artists of Pakistan" in 2001.
 In 2006, Hashmi co-authored a book with Indian art historian Yashodhara Dalmia titled 'Memory, Metaphor, Mutations: Contemporary Art of India and Pakistan', published by Oxford University Press.
 Her latest work, a series of illustrations to accompany English translations of her father's poetry by her husband Shoaib Hashmi, is in process of publication.